External Connectivity¶

 Most box-building recipes for libvirt and Virtualbox Vagrant plugins recommend using a management VRF for the management interface.
 The default route is thus installed into the management VRF, and the client you’re using on the network device has to be VRF-aware to reach external destinations.
 For example, you’ll have to use a command similar to ping vrf name destination to ping external IP addresses.

-Connecting to Lab Devices¶
+Connecting to Lab Devices

 VirtualBox uses a different connectivity model.
 It maps device TCP/UDP ports into host TCP/UDP ports.
 The default ports mapped for each network device are ssh, http and netconf.
 It’s possible to add additional forwarded ports to the defaults.providers.virtualbox.forwarded parameter; the details are beyond the scope of this tutorial.

-Unprovisioned Devices¶
+Unprovisioned Devices

 The easiest way to add network management software (or any third-party workload) to your lab is to deploy it as a node in your network:

-Define an extra linux node in your lab topology
+• Define an extra linux node in your lab topology

-Use image node attribute to specify a Vagrant box or container image to use.
+• Use image node attribute to specify a Vagrant box or container image to use.

 The lab provisioning process will configure the static routes on your VM/container to allow it to reach all other devices in your lab.

-The device provisioning process will fail if your VM/container does not contain the necessary Linux CLI commands (example: ip to add static routes).
-In that case, put the network management node into the unprovisioned group, for example:
+The VM device provisioning process will fail if your VM does not contain Python (used by Ansible) or the necessary Linux CLI commands (example: ip to add static routes); container interface addresses and routing tables are configured from the Linux server.

 ---